Brandon Lowe Player Props: Rays vs. Athletics

-On Friday, Brandon Lowe (on the back of going 1-for-5) and the Tampa Bay Rays face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
-First pitch is at 6:40 PM ET.
+On Saturday, Brandon Lowe (coming off going 1-for-5) and the Tampa Bay Rays face the Oakland Athletics, whose starting pitcher will be Shintaro Fujinami.
+First pitch is at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-5) against the Nationals.
+He had a one-hit performance in his previous game (1-for-5) against the Nationals.

 Brandon Lowe Game Info & Props vs. the Athletics